 - Understanding copyright of creative work.

 III.
-RIGHTS OF THE PHOTOGRAPHER, VIDEOGRAPHER, AND GRAPHIC ARTISTS (lecture-open forum)
+RIGHTS AND LIABILITIES OF THE PHOTOGRAPHER, VIDEOGRAPHER, AND ARTIST (lecture-open forum)

 - The rights of a photographer and videographer when documenting or shooting in public or in the streets.
 Know what you can shoot and what you cannot shoot.

 - If a subject (person, work, or property) included in a photo, video, or graphic work seeks redress or compensation, what and how much is the extent of liability of the artist?